dagbdagb/waffle/README.md

 * The function for drawing buttons is wrong.

     Yeah.
 When a new device is coming online after the page has been loaded, it will likely end up somewhere odd.
 Haven't tested this yet.

+* I found something else..

+    Cool.
+Can you send me a fix? :-) I have only so many devices myself.

 ## Who wrote this?
 Someone whose day job is not writing HTML or JS.
 I rely heavily on w3schools and stackoverflow.
 You have been warned.